H3-gg/25th-Anniversary-Champioships/eng/Templates_Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md

 <br/>
 <hr>

-### Regulations were last time updated at 16th June 2024
+### Regulations were last time updated at 1st July 2024